Metric geometry of locally compact groups: Metric lattices in pseudo-metric spaces

 Metric lattices are called \emph{separated nets} in \cite{Grom--93}.
-They appear already in \cite{Efre--53}.
-They occur also in the mathematical physics literature, often in connection with quasi-crystals, where they are called \emph{Delone sets}.
+They already appear in \cite{Efre--53}.
+They also occur in the mathematical physics literature, often in connection with quasi-crystals, where they are called \emph{Delone sets}.

 \begin{rem} The inclusion of a metric lattice (indeed of any cobounded subspace) in its ambient space is a quasi-isometry.